pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Have you ever hired a gardener?
 Do you think they are a waste of money or money well spent?
 * Do you put toxic poisons on your yard (weed kil er, etc.)?
 How do you feel about using those chemicals?
 * If you and your mate decide to get a hot tub or a pool in the future, who would be responsible for cleaning it?
-* How many hours a week do you usual y spend taking care of your yard?
+* How many hours a week do you usually spend taking care of your yard?
 * Can you live in a place that has junk in the yard (broken down vehicles, old appliances, ratty furniture, etc.)?
 Does your yard currently have junk in it?
 What are your plans for the junk?
 Would you do everyone a favor and haul it to the dump this week?
 * Do you enjoy doing yard work?
 Do you expect your mate to help you with the yard work?
 Or for them to do it without you?
 * Do you use your yard for any activities?